Looking for answers to customer support questions? Click Here

 Re: Couple of Questions on Home Buying!

-an ARM is fixed for a certain period of time (3, 5, 7 or 10 years). after the fixed period the rate is tied to an index and floats. there is a % cap per year and over the lifetime (30 yrs) of the float period. many people opt for the ARM because the rate (for fixed period) is lower than a 30 yr fixed. if you do not plan on staying in the house for a long time or refinancing before the fixed ARM expires, this is a great option.
+MORTGAGESan ARM is fixed for a certain period of time (3, 5, 7 or 10 years). after the fixed period the rate is tied to an index and floats. there is a % cap per year and over the lifetime (30 yrs) of the float period. many people opt for the ARM because the rate (for fixed period) is lower than a 30 yr fixed. if you do not plan on staying in the house for a long time or refinancing before the fixed ARM expires, this is a great option.

 we opted for a 10 yr interest only ARM. our thought is that we don't plan on staying in the house for more than 10 yrs and instead of paying towards the equity each year, we would rather invest our money. we can pay off the equity at anytime w/ a no pre-payment penalty.

-points are pre-paid interest and are used to "buy down" the interest rate. each pt is one one-hundredth of a percent or 1% of the amount you borrow
+points are pre-paid interest and are used to 'buy down' the interest rate. each pt is one one-hundredth of a percent or 1% of the amount you borrow

 cost - for every $100,000 borrowed each pt = $1,000